julianbrowne/medea/readme.md

 ## Installation

-If you have git installed copy the repository into a local directory:
+If you have git installed, copy the repository into a local directory:

     git clone https://github.com/julianbrowne/medea.git